NAVIGATING A SUCCESSFUL PROPOSAL PROCESS: PART 3 OF 3

 Cover the topics that follow for a successful meeting.

-1. Address team members’ questions about the RFP.
+1. Address the team members' questions about the RFP

 When you circulated the RFP, you asked that team members come prepared with their questions about the RFP.